Share this article:

 The art of training these therapy dogs is still relatively new.
 As a result, organizations and trainers around the country have developed differing training programs and philosophies.

 The North Star Foundation in Connecticut, for example, prefers to train puppies as therapy dogs for autistic children.
-They believe that puppies should be used "in order to facilitate the strongest bond possible, and to insure the dog's training matches the child's needs."
+They believe that puppies should be used "in order to facilitate the strongest bond possible, and to ensure the dog's training matches the child's needs."

 Do some breeds make better therapy dogs for people with autism?
 Not according to Dr. Francois Martin, who has studied using animals to help children with neurological disorders express their emotions.
 According to Dr. Martin, "What I want is a dog who is very forgiving, people-oriented, and if a person is behaving strangely, the dog will look at the therapist and say, 'That kid is behaving strangely, but it's all right with me.'"